-Bachelor of Science in Communicative Disorders
+Bachelor of Science in Speech, Language, and Hearing Sciences

 The undergraduate degree requires 120 units minimum.
-Students entering the program must hold the status of junior, and declare Speech, Language and Hearing Sciences as the major.
+Students entering the program must hold the status of junior and declare Speech, Language, and Hearing Sciences as the major.
 Students are required to meet the following criteria prior to enrollment in the major coursework:

 - Demonstrate a minimum GPA of 2.0

-- Meet with an advisor to review requirements of the professions in speech-language pathology, audiology, and related fields.
+- Meet with an advisor to review the requirements of the professions in speech-language pathology, audiology, and related fields.

 - All undergraduates, regardless of their intention to become an Audiologist (AuD), Speech-Language Pathologist (SLP), or to pursue another career path, take the same coursework.